We detect you are using an unsupported browser. For the best experience, please visit the site using Chrome, Firefox, Safari, or Edge. X

 Proprietary Wireless Modules and SoCs

-Proprietary Vs. Standard Protocols
+Proprietary vs. Standard Protocols

 All protocols, standard and proprietary, have a multi-layered architecture.
 The stack consists of multiple layers that have their own set of functions but work with the others to facilitate data exchange and transmission.
 The base layers, physical and data link, handle radio transmission while the remaining layers support network control and application-specific functions.